 - Acquired riboflavin or thiamine deficiency

-As alternative, temporarily discontinue all ARVs while conducting additional diagnostic workup.
+- As an alternative, temporarily discontinue all ARVs while conducting additional diagnostic workup.

-Discontinue all ARVs.
-Provide supportive therapy (intravenous fluids; some patients may require sedation and respiratory support to reduce oxygen demand and ensure adequate oxygenation of tissues).
+- Provide supportive therapy (IV fluids; some patients may require sedation and respiratory support to reduce oxygen demand and ensure adequate oxygenation of tissues).